Augmentation Invariant Manifold Learning: Benefits for Downstream Analysis

 \subsection{Infinite Samples}

-To study the effect of new data representation, we consider the ideal case that infinite samples are observed in the augmentation invariant manifold learning stage, that is, $m=\infty$.
+To study the effect of new data representation, we consider the ideal case that infinite samples are observed in the augmentation invariant manifold learning stage, that is, $m,n=\infty$.
 In other words, we know exactly the Laplace Beltrami operator on $\Ncal_s$ and its eigenfunctions.
-Specifically, we consider two types of data representations in this section
+Specifically, we consider two types of data representations returned by Algorithms~\ref{ag:aiml} and S1 in this section